karriganv/DS-202-Karrigan/README.md

 # DS-202-Karrigan
 ode to an academic advisor
-- First
-- Second
-- Third
+- Happy: Pumpkin Spice is back!
+- Crappy: Fell walking to class:(